OmarBedawi/my_first_e-store/README.md

 ##### Colours
 The main two colors used for this project are very simple: black and white.

-In most of the project is black on white except for the magazine banner that is white on black, together with some other few buttons like "Add to Bag", "Go to Secure Checkout", "Secure Checkout" and "Complete Order".
+In most of the project is black on white except for the delivery banner that is white on black, together with some other few buttons like "Add to Bag", "Go to Secure Checkout", "Secure Checkout" and "Complete Order".
-These two colors make text easily readable for users, especially when it comes to read the e-Books descriptions.
+These two colors make text easily readable for users, especially when it comes to read the product descriptions.
 They provide a good contrast and a positive UX.

 Other colors are used when the flash messages appear:
 * Green for Success
 * Blue for Information
 * Yellow for Warning
-* Red for Danger
+* Red for Error

 ---